The Encyclopedia of American Songs and Musicals

 with the same easiness, it is still in jazz that he

 expresses himself the best.
-His sidemen include the
+His sidemen include some

-cream of the musicians, to name only Joe Venuti, the
+of the best musicians, to name only Joe Venuti, the

 Dorsey brothers, Benny Goodman, Glenn Miller,